MattHatwey/Manemo/chapter4.md

 The trip back to Manemo Land was boring.

 "We've arrived!" said Matt, happily.
 "Finally.
 Honest, watcha lookin at?" asked Hatwey.
 "Can you believe this!?
-There's this planet called Earth, and these things called humans are calling our Manemo Land, URANUS!!!" said Honest.
+There's this planet called Earth, and these things called humans are calling Manemo Land URANUS!!!" said Honest.
 "WHAT!??" said everyone.
-"That's a stupid name." said Sansei.
+"That's a dumb name." said Sansei.

 "How about we rename it?" asked Snow, suddenly.